DimasDMM/diseases-ner/README.md

 ### LSTM-CRF

-From my point of view, the results are nice: I do not get any false positive, thus I do not identify "false entities" in the text.
-However, I should keep working on my model to detect all the entities, since there are $34\%$ of them that I am not identifying correctly.
+From my point of view, the results are nice: I barely get any false positive, thus I do not identify "false entities" in the text.
+However, I should keep working on my model to detect all the entities, since there are 20\% of them that I am not identifying correctly.

 <p align="center">
   <img src="./doc/result-ner-lstm-crf.png">